asciamanna/asciamanna.github.io/_drafts/heart-of-agile-pittsburgh-2017.md

 ---

 I was honored to be asked to speak at the [Heart of Agile Pittsburgh 2017](http://heartofagile.com/heart-of-agile-conferences/heart-of-agile-pittsburgh-2017/) on April 27 & 28.
-This is the second year of conference, the last one was held in Philadelphia.
-The turn out this year in Pittsburgh was fantastic, selling out just before the conference start.
+This is the second year of the conference, the last one was held in Philadelphia.
+The turn out this year in Pittsburgh was fantastic, selling out just before the start of the conference.

 ## What is the Heart of Agile?